 - How often would I meet one-on-one with a qualified therapist during my time in treatment?

 Asking these detailed questions will provide you with the right answers to move forward in investing in treatment.
 This is your future and the quality of the rest of your life.
 The decisions you make about the treatment center will leave an impression and how receptive you are in maintaining their sobriety and aftercare.
-ABT’s approach to alcohol and drug treatment offers quality levels of care that result in long-term sobriety, by offering co-occurring treatment that addresses the mental health disorder and substance abuse disorder simultaneously.
+ABTRS’s approach to alcohol and drug treatment offers quality levels of care that result in long-term sobriety, by offering co-occurring treatment that addresses the mental health disorder and substance abuse disorder simultaneously.